CONSERVATION AND RESEARCH

 What is biodiversity?

 Biodiversity is the number of different species of plants and animals found within a particular region, or ecosystem.
 The more diverse an ecosystem, meaning the more plants, animals, insects, and bacteria living within it, the healthier it is.
-A diverse ecosystem has more resources to draw on that allow it to bounce back from disturbances, adapt to long-term changes, and support the communities within it, wild or cultivated.
+A biodiverse ecosystem has more resources to draw on that allow it to bounce back from disturbances, adapt to long-term changes, and support the communities within it, wild or cultivated.

 Why does it matter?

 While biodiversity is critical for the sake of the environment in and of itself, there are a number of reasons biodiversity should matter to people.
 Plant diversity provides us with key ingredients and products that feed us, shelter us, keep us healthy, and fuel our economy.
-To destroy a species, actively or unknowingly, is to destroy its potential for tomorrow and for generations to come.
+To destroy a species, actively or unknowingly, is to destroy its potential for generations to come.

 Germination and Propagation Trials